Black Business

 Black Business is the third studio album by American hip-hop group Poor Righteous Teachers.
 It was released on September 14, 1993, via Profile Records.
-Recording sessions took place at Epsilon Studios in New Jersey.
-Production was handled by members Culture Freedom, Father Shaheed and Wise Intelligent, and Tony D. It features contributions from Rahzii Hi-Power, Black Prince, Omar Superstar and Power Israel.
+The recording sessions took place at Epsilon Studios in New Jersey.
+The album was produced by group members Culture Freedom, Father Shaheed and Wise Intelligent, and Tony D. It features contributions from Rahzii Hi-Power, Black Prince, Omar Superstar, and Power Israel.

 In the United States, the album debuted at number 167 on the Billboard 200 and number 29 on the Top R&B/Hip-Hop Albums charts.
 Its single "Nobody Move" peaked at number 98 on the Hot R&B/Hip-Hop Songs and number 48 on the Hot Dance Music/Maxi-Singles Sales charts in the US.